-Mistreatment, Harassment, Discrimination, and Workplace Violence Policy CSS will not tolerate any form of mistreatment, harassment, or workplace violence on its campuses or at any College-sponsored activity, by or against any student, faculty member, staff member, contracted service provider, or visitor.
+Mistreatment, Harassment, Discrimination, and Workplace Violence Policy member, contracted service provider, or visitor.
 Persons who think they have been mistreated, harassed or threatened, or have knowledge of mistreatment, harassment or threatening behavior, are encouraged to contact their faculty advisor, Director of Didactic Education or Clinical Education, Program Director, or Dean of Students to discuss the situation.
 Examples of student mistreatment can be found in Appendix XV